Heretic-oVirt/docs/Overview-eng.md

 The automated configuration (partly under development) that follows the installation step is based on Ansible playbooks (created by the installation on the support PC/VD under /usr/local/etc/hvp-ansible as well as in /etc/ansible/hosts and under /etc/ansible/group_vars) which perform (in addition to service steps such as the propagation of SSH keys and the retrieval of data on nodes, such as the number and size of available disks, to drive the subsequent logic) the following ordered steps:

-1. the gDeploy configuration file gets generated and used to create the shared storage layer based on Gluster (a corresponding interactive step is available through the Node Cockpit web interface) with an automated logic of disk choice in order to compose each one of the expected Gluster volumes (we support up to three disks on each server in order to create Gluster volumes dedicated to: oVirt Engine, other oVirt vms, ISO images, CTDB/NFS-Ganesha locking/clustering, CIFS/Windows file sharing and NFS/Unix file sharing; a further volume dedicated to Gluster-Block iSCSI/FCoE services will be added)
+1. the gDeploy configuration file gets generated and used to create the shared storage layer based on Gluster (a corresponding interactive step is available through the Node Cockpit web interface) with an automated logic of disk choice in order to compose each one of the expected Gluster volumes (we support up to three disks on each server in order to create Gluster volumes dedicated to: oVirt Engine, other oVirt vms, ISO images, CTDB/NFS-Ganesha locking/clustering, Gluster-Block for iSCSI services, CIFS/Windows file sharing and NFS/Unix file sharing)
 2. the oVirt Self Hosted Engine answers file gets generated and the installation performed on "Node 0" (a corresponding interactive step is available through the Node Cockpit web interface)
 3. the Gluster storage domains get configured in oVirt (importing the Datacenter main storage domain, an action which causes the automatic addition of the Self Hosted Engine storage domain and subsequently of the Engine vm within)
 4. further nodes beyond "Node 0" gets added to the oVirt cluster
-5. OVN and further (beyond management) networks get configured both on the Engine and on nodes (a couple of further internal isolated OVN networks, for security/test purposes, will be added)
+5. OVN and further (beyond management) networks get configured both on the Engine and on nodes (creating a couple of further internal isolated OVN networks, for security/test purposes)
-6. CTDB, Samba and Gluster-NFS services gets configured and started (Gluster-block will be added, while Gluster-NFS will be replaced by NFS-Ganesha), all of those relying on Gluster volumes (here lies the first _heresy_: we use the hyperconverged storage also for file sharing, not only for virtualization)
+6. CTDB, Samba, Gluster-NFS and Gluster-block services gets configured and started (Gluster-NFS will be replaced by NFS-Ganesha in the not-too-disatnt future), all of those relying on Gluster volumes (here lies the first _heresy_: we use the hyperconverged storage also for file sharing, not only for virtualization)
 7. NFS storage domains get configured in oVirt (currently only the ISO domain)
-8. additional virtual machines get created on the oVirt infrastructure (to be installed from-scratch by means of dedicated Kickstarts; this automation is still being developed):
+8. additional virtual machines get created on the oVirt infrastructure (installed from-scratch by means of dedicated Kickstarts; this automation is still being developed):
     1. an Active Directory domain controller with automated from-scratch creation of a new domain (another _heresy_: we use CentOS7 with a modified Fedora Samba package rebuilt to activate DC functions using internal Heimdal Kerberos libraries etc.)
     2. a printer server member of the Active Directory domain above
-    3. a database server member of the Active Directory domain above (CentOS7 with a choice of: PostgreSQL, MySQL, Firebird or, real _heresy_ ;-) , SQLServer!)
+    3. a database server member of the Active Directory domain above (CentOS7 with a choice of: PostgreSQL, MySQL, Firebird, MongoDB or, real _heresy_ ;-) , SQLServer!)
     4. a CentOS7 remote desktop server ([X2Go][68] based) member of the Active Directory domain above
-    5. other optional vms (still being developed: an ERP server using the DB server above, a messaging server, a firewall/proxy/VPN server ecc. all members of the Active Directory domain above)
+    5. other optional vms (still being determined/developed: an ERP server using the DB server above, a messaging server, a firewall/proxy/VPN server ecc. all being members of the Active Directory domain above)
 9. Samba as a file server on the Gluster nodes gets reconfigured as an Active Directory (see above) domain member

 The starting (as root user from the support PC/VD) of the steps above must be performed manually (eg by issuing ansible-playbook /usr/local/etc/hvp-ansible/hvp.yaml), but this is only meant to give way to the person performing the setup to choose the appropriate time and maybe to apply manual tweaks to parameters and steps beforehand: after the launching of the playbook, everything happens non-interactively.